CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/getting-started.md

 ![](./media/gs-leave-4.png)

-## Let's Get Started with Microsoft Fabric Real-Time Intelligence
+## Let's Get Started with Azure AI Foundry and Proactive Customer Care

 1. In the JumpVM, click on **Microsoft Edge** browser which is created on desktop.

    ![](./media/gs-up1.png)

-1. Navigate to **Microsoft Fabric** portal by typing `https://fabric.microsoft.com` in the address bar.
+1. Navigate to **Azure Portal** by typing `https://portal.azure.com` in the address bar.

-1. On the **Sign into Microsoft** tab, you will see the login screen.
+1. On the **Sign into Microsoft Azure** tab, you will see the login screen.
 Enter the provided email or username, and click **Next** to proceed.

    - Email/Username: <inject key="AzureAdUserEmail"></inject>